Tips for Spring Cleaning Your Coastal Home

-Picking out an outfit for the day can feel like one of the most difficult daily chores, but if your closet is clean and organized- the perfect pieces for the day will be popping up right in front of your face!
+Picking out an outfit for the day can feel like one of the most difficult daily chores, but if your closet is clean and organized, the perfect pieces will pop up right in front of your face!
 Even if you’re not in your dream closet (yet), there are some simple and easy tricks to maximizing space and finding a place for everything.

 Where to Start?

-Start by removing all of the items you know you’ll never wear and pass them off to a friend or colleague that may enjoy them.
-(Or even a local domestic violence shelter) An easy way to figure out what you don’t ever really wear is to start with all of your clothes hangers facing the same way.
-Every time you wear something, turn the hanger the opposite way when you got to put it back.
+Start by removing all the items you know you’ll never wear and pass them off to a friend or colleague who may enjoy them.
+(Or even a local domestic violence shelter) An easy way to figure out what you don’t wear is to start with all your clothes hangers facing the same way.
+Every time you wear something, turn the hanger the opposite way when you put it back.
 Everything that’s facing the original way after a few months may need to go.
 Color coordinating can go a long way in stimulating your visual triggers – and is highly recommended if your home is listed for sale.
-More times than not, a potential buyer is going to look and see what the closet space looks like, and if your clothes are neatly hung in order of light to dark- the space will feel much larger and they will want to do the same if they decide to purchase.
+More often than not, a potential buyer will look and see what the closet space looks like, and if your clothes are neatly hung in light to dark- the space will feel much larger, and they will want to do the same if they decide to purchase.
 Using the same style and colored hangers can also go a long way in creating an aesthetic that is sure to please everyone.

 TIP: Place a soda can tab over the hook of a hanger, and you’ll be able to hook another hanger onto the other hole.
 This way you can hang more clothes within the same amount of space.